 All devices have to go through the testing stage.
 This stage can help identify if the product or device is safe to use and ready to market.
 It’s during this stage that a special team of technical experts conducts internal and external assessments.
 Products might not immediately pass a one-time test and could go through several testing processes before it’s verified and validated as ready to use.

-During the testing stage, the medical device must pass rigorous tests to determine its functionality and reliability.
+During the clinical investigation, the medical device must pass rigorous tests to determine its functionality and reliability.
 The design must also align with the needs of its end-users and the requirements of the various regulatory bodies.
 A well-designed medical device is necessary for healthcare workers to keep with the current trends in the healthcare industry.

 Designing medical devices might not be an easy undertaking.
 The process must require a concrete plan and testing for it to advance.
 The manufacturing team could experience delays and plenty of modifications during the process.
 These are all necessary to remain in line with the end users’ needs and other requirements.
 To successfully design an effective medical device, collaborating with a trustworthy team and experienced medical device professionals is equally important.